lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 		ATOM=Pb   X=     0.0000000    0.0000000    0.0000000
 		ATOM=Te   X=     0.5000000    0.5000000    0.5000000

-The init file shown here can be splitt in to two section: lattice and site.
-The Lattice section will include information regarding the lattice structure such as lattice constant (ALAT=) and it's units (UNITS=, \angstrom in this case) plus the primitive lattice constants (PLAT=).
-The site section of the init file includes the basis information, in the case of PbTe this is simply two one Pb one Te at the postion indicated by "X=" (X= indicates frocational formalism while POS= is used for cartesian  coordinate formalisim).
+The init file shown above has two sections: lattice and site.
+The lattice section includes information regarding the lattice structure such as lattice constant (ALAT=) and its units (UNITS=, \angstrom in this case) plus the primitive lattice translation vectors (PLAT=).
+The site section of the init file includes the basis information, in the case of PbTe this is simply two one Pb one Te at the position indicated by "X=" (X= indicates positions as fractional multiples of the lattice vectors.
+Alternatively you can supply the position with take POS=, which specifies positions in Cartesian coordinates, in units of the lattice constant.

 Now that the init.pbte file has been created the input file (also refered to as the control file) can be generated easily through